Fisheries intelligence, structured for analysts who can’t afford to be wrong.

 OFAC, EU, UK, IUU lists — reconciled to vessels and entities.

-Thousands of vessel and entity level alerts and risk events, automatically updated by the sysytem.
+Thousands of vessel and entity level alerts and risk events, automatically updated by the system.

-2.08M records across 23 public registries and authorised-vessel lists.
+Registrations tracked across public registries and authorised-vessel lists.

 ICCAT, IOTC, WCPFC, IATTC, NPFC, CCAMLR, NEAFC, NAFO, SIOFA, GFCM, SEAFO, SPRFMO, CCSBT, FFA, EU CFR, and more — harmonised into one table keyed by identity.

 GT, GRT, DWT, LOA, beam, draught, main & auxiliary engine power, fish-hold volume, carrying capacity, construction material, year built.
-133 vessel types, 79 FAO-tagged gear types.
+FAO-ISSCFG vessel types and fishing gears.

 Flag-state risk signals built in.

-IUU assessments across 23 flag states (EU yellow/red cards, US NOAA IUU reports) and subsidy profiles for 20 countries — joinable directly to vessel flag.
+IUU assessments across flag states (EU yellow/red cards, US NOAA IUU reports) and subsidy profiles, joinable directly to vessel flag.

 Everything we know about a single vessel — in one record.